julen

 Films and Flicks and Fluttering Images

-I love going to the movies.
+I used to love going to the movies.
 I love the dimming lights, the previews, the silly pre-movie animations, the opening swell of music, and the most minor of credits.
-I love the collective intake of breath at a pivotal moment, and I love the way a good actor can make you forget you've slunk so low in your seat that your butt is almost ready to fall off to sleep.
-I miss reviewing movies (which I did for the college newspaper and for a short while on this site), and I miss the Academy of Music in Northampton, Vinegar Hill in Charlottesville, and the carpetted theater in Raleigh.
+I loved the collective intake of breath at a pivotal moment, and I love the way a good actor can make you forget you've slunk so low in your seat that your butt is almost ready to fall off to sleep.
+I miss reviewing movies (which I did for the college newspaper and for a short while on this site), and I miss the Academy of Music in Northampton, Vinegar Hill in Charlottesville, and that carpetted theater in Raleigh.
+Like so many things age and the Pandemic combined into fewer trips to the movie theater, and more movies playing on much smaller screens.

 Fish